connectomicslab/connectomemapper3/paper/paper.md

 All segmented structures are combined at the end of process to create the final parcellation nifti image at each scale along with the corresponding label index color mapping file in accordance with the BIDS Derivatives specifications.

+The different segmentation and parcellation outputs of the anatomical pipeline are then taken as inputs of the diffusion and fMRI pipeline

 \textbf{A graphical user interface reflecting the workflow structure.}
 CMP3 takes advantage of the Traits/TraitsUI framework